Home

 IHDA Provides assistance for you to repair your home with 2 programs:

-Home Accessibility Program (HAP): Provides funding to local governments and non-profit organizations for home accessibility grants to their local residents.
+Home Accessibility Program (HRAP): Provides funding to local governments and non-profit organizations for home accessibility grants to their local residents.
 These grants help people stay in their homes and prevent premature or unnecessary institutionalization of the elderly and people with disabilities.

-Single Family Rehabilitation (SFR): The program provides funding to local government and non-profit organizations to help homeowners make necessary repairs to their homes.
+Illinois Homeowner Assistance Fund Home Repair Program (HAFHR): The program provides funding to local government and non-profit organizations to help homeowners make necessary repairs to their homes.
 IHDA does not directly fund homeowners.
-You can find your local participating organisation here.

-Habitat for Humanity (8 programs)
+Habitat for Humanity (15 programs)

 Habitat rehabilitates houses for families and people in need with volunteers.
 Habitat may be able to help with home repairs and updates to make your home safer.
 This organization relies on you, or some neighbors if you’re elderly, to put some of the work into your home repairs.
 You can apply through Habitat to learn about help available in your area.

-Habitat for Humanity ReStores
+Habitat for Humanity ReStores (24 resources)

 ReStores in Illinois provide discounted used, surplus building materials, appliances and furniture.